douglasmasho/tutero-live-client/README.md

 ## Important
 this is the client-side, the server side of the application is needed to run this.
 The server side code can be found [here](https://github.com/douglasmasho/tutero-live-server)

+This project works best on Google chrome or any chromium based browser (Microsoft Edge).
+Tutero Live does not work on mobile devices.

+For the YTshare feature, make sure to use the green controls under the video player, so that you and your peer's videos are in sync.

 ## Technologies used
 React, WebRTC, simple-peer, socket.io, node.js, express, youtube data api, youtube iFrame api, recordRTC, streamsaver.

-## Notable:
-This project works best on Google chrome or any chromium based browser (Microsoft Edge).
-Tutero Live does not work on mobile devices.

 ## [Live Demo](https://tuterolive.herokuapp.com/)